Cyace84/tip4/docs/usage/findingNftByIndexes.md

 In this section, we will learn how to use the  `Index`  and  `IndexBasis`  contracts to find the NFT contracts owned by a user.
 As you already know, indexing helps locate all the NFTs owned by a user across all collections existing in the TVM-based blockchains.

-In this tutorial we will learn how to find all of the nfts owned by a user using the `Index` contract functionality.
-We also will explore through the process of finding all of the collections using the `IndexBasis` contract functionality.
+In this tutorial, we will learn how to find all of the NFTs owned by a user using the functionality provided by the  `Index`  contract.
+Additionally, we will explore the process of finding all of the collections using the functionality of the  `IndexBasis`  contract.

-## How to Find all of the Collection Contracts ?
+## How to Find All Collection Contracts?

-The collection contracts that are desiring to support the indexing functionality will have a specific code hash which is salted with the word `"nft"`.
-We can calculate the the code hash of which and send a request to the api endpoint of our relevant blockchain and get the accounts that their code hash is matching with the one we provided.
+The collection contracts that wish to support the indexing functionality will have a specific code hash that is salted with the word "nft".
+We can calculate this code hash and send a request to the API endpoint of our relevant blockchain to retrieve the accounts whose code hash matches the one we provided.

 ::: tip

-THe apis are probably having a limit on the size of the values returned, for example when using the everscale-inpage-provider or the locklift tool we only get "50" collection contracts as the out put which is sorted by acceding numeric and then alphabetic algorithm, therefor if we are desiring to find all of collection contracts existing on the blockchain we must send the request multiple times
+Please note that APIs may have limitations on the size of the returned values.
+For example, when using the everscale-inpage-provider or the Locklift tool, we may only receive "50" collection contracts as the output.
+The contracts are sorted using an ascending numeric and alphabetic algorithm.
+Therefore, if we want to find all the collection contracts existing on the blockchain, we need to send multiple requests with specifying the contention collection address which the last address fetched from the previous batch of collection.
 :::

 ### Searching for All Collections

-The following script written in typescript uses the locklift tool to find all of the collection contracts.
+The following script written in typescript uses the locklift tool to find all of the collection contracts. across the blockchain

-make a file name `find-all-collections.ts` in the scripts folder of your locklift project root and copy the following content into it.
+make a file name `find-all-collections.ts` in the scripts folder of your locklift project root directory and copy the provided script below into it.

 ````typescript
 import { Address, Contract, zeroAddress } from "locklift";